-In addition to this the research also identified that people who exercised and slept better felt more alert and positive the next day.
+In addition, the research also identified that people who exercised and slept better felt more alert and positive the next day.

 What about exercise before bedtime?

-The NSF also looked at the reported differences in quality of sleep for different exercise times in two bands; more than 4 hours before sleep, and within 4 hours of sleep.
+The NSF also looked at the differences in sleep for different exercise times in two bands: more than 4 hours before sleep, and within 4 hours of sleep.

 Note that all the people questioned reported improvements in quality and length of sleep on exercise days, regardless of when they undertook the exercise.